-The present School Building was opened in 2003, by HRH The Duke of York.
+The present School Building was opened in 2003.

-For the first time, the entire school population of 1200 girls and staff could be accommodated in one purpose-built building with modern classrooms, laboratories and resource bases as well as a Sports' Hall, Drama Lecture Theatre, Fitness Suite, Assembly Hall, Library and a Design and Technology Suite.
+For the first time, the entire school population of 1200 girls and staff could be accommodated in one purpose-built building with modern classrooms, laboratories and resource bases as well as a Sports' Hall, Drama Lecture Theatre, Fitness Suite, Wellness Suite, Assembly Hall, Library and a Design and Technology Suite.